Sometimes you may want your bot to repeat a series of messages. (For example, if your bot is gathering the contact details of five people.)

 You can also do this in 3 simple steps:

-- Focus on the block where you want your response to show up.
+- In the document editor, focus on the block where you want your response to show up.

 - Insert your response(s).